JOB OPENINGS

 The essential functions of this position include, but are not limited to, the following tasks:

-• Provide direct legal assistance to individuals and groups, including interviewing clients, researching, performing factual investigations, preparing pleadings and memoranda, negotiating case resolutions, and representing clients in court and administrative hearings.
+• Provide direct legal assistance to individuals and groups, including interviewing clients, researching, performing factual investigations, preparing pleadings, negotiating case resolutions, and representing clients in court and administrative hearings.

 • Provide counsel, advice, and other brief services when appropriate.